Kmurgana/Templates-DSML-Trainee/README.md

 * Then, the project consists on creating a series of templetates as automated as possible for each stage of the analysis, including the stage of model training, predictions and delivery of the final result.
 * This repository is created by a **Trainee and totally new to Data Science**, my apologies if there are misconceptions and/or criteria.

-Unused libraries and functions should be removed so that the program is not overloaded.
-But to summarize the steps:

 ## General

 For any Machine Learning project, we have a Roadmap that in most cases is always respected with some variations:

-* 1) Raising the question ❓
+ 1) Raising the question ❓
-* 2) Acquiring the data 🔍
+ 2) Acquiring the data 🔍
-* 3) Adapting information, identifying and correcting anomalies 🔧
+ 3) Adapting information, identifying and correcting anomalies 🔧
-* 4) Preparing data for training and testing 🏃
+ 4) Preparing data for training and testing 🏃
-* 5) Training the model with training data🏋️
+ 5) Training the model with training data🏋️
-* 6) Making predictions with test data 🤔
+ 6) Making predictions with test data 🤔
-* 7) Comparing predictions with test data📝
+ 7) Comparing predictions with test data📝
-* 8) Adjusting the model🔨
+ 8) Adjusting the model🔨
-* 9) Submitting results 🌟
+ 9) Submitting results 🌟

 ## Steps